 I aim to narrow the distance between design education and practice and build a bridge connecting the two… a direct reflection of my own creative path and journey.
 I’m a hybrid of industry and academia — there’s no question I’m drawn to both sides of design and have always had one foot in each.

-My roles as Creative Director and Creative Strategist have armed me with industry experience I’ve adapted for use in the classroom as I mentor and guide students to set higher graphic standards and achieve industry level design solutions.
-If advancements in graphic design occur, I discuss this information with students and incorporate the innovation into the course curriculum (via new assignments and proposed courses) to better align design education with our industry’s ever evolving demands.
+My roles as Creative Lead and Strategist have armed me with industry experience I’ve adapted for use in the classroom as I mentor and guide students to set higher graphic standards and achieve industry-level design solutions.
+If advancements in visual communication occur, I discuss this information with students and incorporate the innovation into the course curriculum to better align visual communication education with our industry’s ever-evolving demands.

 I encourage my creative team to invite the viewer to interact with their designs, not just passively observe them.
 Focusing on involving the viewer will ultimately help get the message across.

 I advocate my creative team using unexpected artistic methods throughout their creative process.
 I want them to push outside the computer-generated designs consumers are accustomed to.
 It will surely bring originality and enhance their message.
 I must stress that visual communicators can further develop their understanding of human nature and create messages that personally connect with an individual.
 We’re all rather egocentric when it comes to design.
 Most visual communication is created on a mass scale; meant to be read by numerous viewers and yet we engage with it as if the design is speaking directly to us.
 Successful messages are those that you can relate to, you can laugh along with or touches you on some level.
 I firmly hope my work invites the viewer to become involved, gets them to act for a cause, educates and informs.
 In the simplest of terms, inspires and motivates the viewer to do something!